 Ben Nevis is the highest mountain in the British Isles at 4,411 ft above sea level.
 It sits near Fort William and can be seen from a number of locations, including the Commando Memorial.
 It is a popular mountain for Munro baggers and is one of the mountains included in the National Three Peaks Challenge.

-If you have time, the West Highland Museum in the town center is free to enter and has good local history exhibits with friendly staff.
+If you have time, the West Highland Museum in the town centre is free to enter and has good local history exhibits with friendly staff.
 We found it well worth a stop.
-The old fort ruins (originally built by Oliver Cromwell’s forces in 1654 to pacify the local clans, and later used as defense against Jacobite uprisings) are now a park with informational panels and make a nice place for a picnic lunch if the weather cooperates.
+The old fort ruins (originally built by Oliver Cromwell’s forces in 1654 to pacify the local clans, and later used as defence against Jacobite uprisings) are now a park with informational panels and make a nice place for a picnic lunch if the weather cooperates.
 If your timing is right, you may also catch the Jacobite Steam Train departing on its route to Mallaig.

 West Highland Museum Isle of Skye and Scottish Highlands itinerary trip Scotland